 Unlike the majority of film noir, Mildred Pierce strays from the traditional male hero/femme fatale duo, revolving instead around the strained relationship between two women, a mother and her daughter.
-Growing up with little, Mildred Pierce (Joan Crawford) becomes a successful and independent businesswoman, and wants to give her daughter Veda (Ann Blyth) to have everything she never had herself.
+Growing up with little, Mildred Pierce (Joan Crawford) becomes a successful and independent businesswoman, who wants to give her daughter Veda (Ann Blyth) everything she never had herself.
 Instead of gaining her trust and love, Mildred becomes the victim and potential cause of Veda’s insatiable and condescending attitude.
 Their twisted and unhealthy relationship crosses all boundaries, until it becomes a matter of life and death.

 “Yes, this is Sunset Boulevard, Los Angeles, California,” reports the disembodied voice of Joe Gillis (William Holden), the recently murdered protagonist.
-“A murder has been reported from one of those great, big houses in the ten-thousand block.”
-The film starts Citizen Kane-style with a death in the first minutes of the movie, and unravels in flashback from the fateful day Gillis stumbled upon the mansion of Norma Desmond (Gloria Swanson), a silent film star who has secluded herself from the changing world.
+“A murder has been reported from one of those great, big houses in the 10,000 block.”
+The film starts Citizen Kane-style with a death in the first minutes of the movie and unravels in flashback from the fateful day Gillis stumbled upon the mansion of Norma Desmond (Gloria Swanson), a silent film star who has secluded herself from the changing world.
 Gillis falls into the clutches of the vain star, who’s teetering on the edge of madness, and recounts his last days.

-Filmed largely on location, Chinatown was filmed about two decades after film noir ended, but its homage to the movement classifies it as “neo-noir.”
-Set in the 1930s, the classic cars, costumes, and dialog transport the viewer to another age.
+Filmed largely on location, Chinatown was filmed about two decades after film noir ended, but its homage to the movement classifies it as ‘neo-noir.’
+Set in the 1930s, the classic cars, costumes and dialog transport the viewer to another age.
 This film, a cynical reflection on power and the monetary price of justice, draws inspiration from the past.
-Old favorites like the private eye, the troubled heiress, and the nefarious villain are back and thrust into an ever twisting plot where nothing is what it seems, but this critically-acclaimed film is one of the most original and daring ones ever made.
+Old favorites like the private eye, the troubled heiress and the nefarious villain are back and thrust into an ever twisting plot where nothing is what it seems, but this critically acclaimed film is one of the most original and daring ones ever made.

 Hired to catch Hollis Mulwray cheating on his wife, Gittes spies on the chief engineer of the city’s water department from a canoe on Echo Lake.
-As it turns out, something much more devious than an extra-marital affair is at hand.
+As it turns out, something much more devious than an extramarital affair is at hand.
 Visitors can still rent paddleboats or take guided canoe and gondola rides at this city oasis.